iltumio/deckdot/README.md

 - The management UI (Tauri webview) only binds to `127.0.0.1`
 - The command server binds to `0.0.0.0` for network access
-- Basic Auth is enforced on all server routes
+- Access code authentication is enforced on all command execution routes
+- **Regenerate code** if you suspect it's been compromised
 - **Important**: You must manually configure your firewall to allow connections on the chosen port
 - Commands execute with the user's permissions (no elevation)